StoreFront Keyword Trick for Session Affinity

 The Result

-The solution was deployed to production and immediately resolved the application conflicts.
+The solution went into production and the conflicts stopped.
 The non-personalised account model was preserved entirely.
-The customer avoided the six-figure licensing cost they had been facing.
+The customer avoided the six-figure licensing bill they had been facing.
+Native Citrix features only, no custom development, no major architecture changes, no new licences.

 Have you used StoreFront keywords in a similar way?
 I’d be interested to hear other creative uses of this feature - reach out on LinkedIn.